To add content, ask questions.

 - Holidays

-Holidays vocabulary in French, including common words and phrases for celebrations, travel, and vacation planning.
+Holidays vocabulary in French, covering common words and phrases for talking about vacations, travel, and celebrations.

 - Family & Relationships